jbduncan/codecrafters-redis-go/README.md

 # Passing the first stage

-The entry point for your Redis implementation is in `app/main.go`.
+The entry point for your Redis implementation is in `server.go`.
 Study and uncomment the relevant code, and push your changes to pass the first stage:

 ```sh